Advisory Committee on Prescription Medicines (ACPM)

 |Meeting no.||Cut-off date for pre-ACPM response||Meeting date|

-The Pharmaceutical Subcommittee makes recommendations to ACPM and the TGA on the pharmaceutical chemistry, quality control, bioavailability and pharmacokinetics of prescription medicines proposed for registration in Australia.
+The PSC makes recommendations to ACPM and the TGA on the pharmaceutical chemistry, quality control, bioavailability and pharmacokinetics of prescription medicines proposed for registration in Australia.

 Professor Andrew McLachlan has expertise in clinical and experimental pharmacology.
 He is Professor of Pharmacy (Aged Care) in the Faculty of Pharmacy at the University of Sydney, and the Centre for Education and Research on Ageing at the Concord Repatriation General Hospital, NSW.
 Professor McLachlan's research interests include understanding the causes and consequences of variability in response to medicines and how this informs their quality use.